ibrahimnivan/PHP-MySQL-CRUD-LoginSystem-v2/README.md

 # PHP-MySQL-CRUD-LoginSystem
-in this version i've added loader animation and using jQuery
+In this version, I've added a loader animation and am using jQuery.